Installation

 Working with uv (Recommended)

-uv is a fast Python package installer and resolver written in Rust.
-It's significantly faster than pip for installing packages.
+uv is a fast Python package installer and resolver written in Rust, significantly faster than pip.

 Install uv